Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 ===============================================================================================================================

-There is some Processing subpixel resolution code as well from thingiverse.com filament width sensor projects: see https://www.thingiverse.com/thing:454584 an original thingiverse project, and https://www.thingiverse.com/thing:704897 which is a remix of the original thingiverse project, from which I got the subpixel code for Processing.
+There is some Processing subpixel resolution code as well from thingiverse.com filament width sensor projects:
+See https://www.thingiverse.com/thing:454584 an original thingiverse project, and https://www.thingiverse.com/thing:704897 which is a "remix" of the original thingiverse project, from which I got the subpixel code for Processing.

-I do not fully understand the formula used to calculate the center and what species of math it is, but I understand it finds the steepest slope on the left and right of a notch in the plot, and then uses that forumla to estimate the center.
-The original estimated the width of the notch, not the center as my mods do.
-I want center because I am not concerned with width, but the position of the shadow relative to the pixels.
+I do not fully understand the formula used to subpixel estimation of filiment width and what species of math it is, but I understand it finds the steepest slope on the left and right of a notch in the plot, and then uses a forumla to estimate the center using some flavor of interpolation.
+The original referred to it as quadradic interpolation.
+The original code estimated the width of the notch, not the center as my mod attempts to do- I just divide the width by half and add that to the left side "steepest slope" position.
+Is that right, or did I goof it up?
+I want center position, not width of the shadow.
+It seems to behave for the most part, but I see a cyclical error as I slowly move the shadow which does not always move in the same direction I am moving the shadow, so I suspect something's amiss.

 I draw the subpixel related graphics in my own way.
 It highlights the 2 steepest sides of the shadow's notch left and right slopes with red and green circles respectively, and the subpixel center location is marked with a white circle.
 Note that these additional graphical objects do not display, unless a significant, uniform, and narrow shadow is projected onto the sensor's face.
 I use an overhead lamp and insulated jumper wire or rod for casting shadows upon the sensor, but be careful not to short out your circuit with bare metal objects.